Brolock/OldOnes/README.md

 DO enable *actor Hidden in game* for the BP_RoomSetup Object before release as it will improve loading performance.

 Important:
+DO NOT EVER touch the CardID attribute in the DataTable

 Cards are assumed to ALWAYS be in Draw pile at start of a game for initialization of View and so on.
 Be careful not to add cards to Discard before the game has started.
 They should be sent there on first turn

 When making a card in the DataTable that targets Cards: